 I’ve visited St. Simon’s Island a dozen or so times in my life and it’s truly somewhere that I feel comfortable and at ease.
-I usually stay with my friend Elizabeth, but when I was given a chance to stay at the King and Prince Beach & Golf Resort, the nicest hotel on the island, the word “yes” couldn’t be typed fast enough.
+I usually stay with my friends and family but when I was given a chance to stay at the King and Prince Beach & Golf Resort, I excitedly agreed.

 On an island full of beachside cottages and nice hotels, the King and Prince is the only one with oceanfront property.
 The King and Prince’s history dates back to 1935 when it opened as a dance club to rival the famous Sea Island club, which was known for its exclusivity.
 During World War II, the resort hosted naval training operations.

-I could talk about all the awards and accolades the King and Prince has received over the last 75 years (including membership in the Historic Hotels of America and being named on the National Register of Historic Places), but what makes people return to the property year after year is the service and high standards.
+The King and Prince has received many awards and accolades over the last 75 years (including membership in the Historic Hotels of America and being named on the National Register of Historic Places), but what makes people return to the property year after year is the service and high standards.